awsdocs/amazon-s3-userguide/doc_source/get-job-tags.md

 # Getting the tags of a S3 Batch Operations job<a name="get-job-tags"></a>

-You can use GetJobTagging to return the tags of an S3 Batch Operations job\.
-For more information, see the examples below\.
+You can use `GetJobTagging` to return the tags of an S3 Batch Operations job\.
+For more information, see the following examples\.

 ## Using the AWS CLI<a name="batch-ops-example-cli-job-tags-get-job-tagging"></a>